 POST Message Description 1856 A Plug and Play adapter has requested a DMA address that is not available.
-Action: 1.
-Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility program.
+Action: Make sure that settings for all ISA legacy adapters are correct in the Configuration/Setup Utility program.
 If the DMA address settings are not correct, change and save the settings.
 Setting the resources used by ISA legacy adapters to Not available enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation Z Pro.
+For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your Personal Computer .
 For information about required DMA resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
-For instructions on using the Configuration/Setup Utility program, see "Configuring Your Computer" on page 37.
+For instructions on using the Configuration/Setup Utility program see "Using the Configuration/Setup Utility Program" on page 33.
 Make sure that switches on all ISA legacy adapters are set correctly.
 For information about switch settings, refer to the documentation that comes with the ISA legacy adapters.
-3. If all DMA addresses are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make a DMA address available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see Installing Options in Your IntelliStation Z Pro.
+3. If all DMA addresses are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make a DMA address available to the Plug and Play adapter you wan to install.
+For instructions on removing adapters, see Installing Options in Your Personal Computer .
 Note: If you remove an ISA legacy adapter, set the DMA address used by the removed adapter to Available before installing another adapter.
-If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make a DMA address available to the Plug and Play adapter you want to install.
-If the problem cannot be isolated and corrected, have the computer serviced.
+4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make a DMA address available to the Plug and Play adapter you want to install.
+If your system will be loading a Plug and Play operating system, ensure that Plug and Play Operating System is set to Yes.
+See "Changing Plug and Play Control Features" on page 39 for more information.
+6. Ensure that the address decode value for the adapter is properly set.
+See "Changing Plug and Play Control Features" on page 39 for more information.
+If the problem cannot be isolated and corrected, have the compute serviced.

 POST Message Description 1962 A startup sequence error occurred.
-Action: Make sure the startup options are set correctly in the Configuration/Setup Utility program.
+Action: Make sure the settings for startup options are correct in the Configuration/Setup Utility program.
 If the settings are not correct, change and save them.
-For instructions on using the Configuration/Setup Utility program, see "Configuring Your Computer" on page 37.
-Make sure the primary IDE cable is properly installed and securely connected.
+For instructions, see "Using the Configuration/Setup Utility Program" on page 33.
+2. Make sure the primary IDE (or, if applicable, SCSI) cable is properly installed and securely connected.
 3. Make sure all adapters are installed correctly.
-For instructions on adding adapters, see Installing Options in Your IntelliStation Z Pro.
+For instructions on adding adapters, see Installing Options in Your Personal Computer .
 If the problem cannot be isolated and corrected, have the computer serviced.
 2462 A video configuration error occurred.
-Action: 1.
-Make sure the preinstalled graphics adapter in your computer is securely connected to the riser card.
-(For the location of the riser card, refer to Installing Options in Your IntelliStation Z Pro.)
-2. Make sure the monitor signal cable is securely attached to the proper connector on the graphics adapter.
-(For the location of the connector on the graphics adapter, refer to "Connectivity" on page 11.)
-3. If you just added or removed video memory, you must save the new configuration in the Configuration/Setup Utility program.
-Refer to the Important text box on page 38 for further information and instructions on saving the configuration.
+Action: Make sure the monitor signal cable is securely attached to the monitor connector.
+(For the location of the monitor connector, refer to "Connectivity" on page 10.)
+2. If you just added or removed video memory, you must save the new configuration in the Configuration/Setup Utility program.
+Refer to the Important text box on page 34 for further information and instructions on saving the configuration.
 If the problem cannot be isolated and corrected, have the computer serviced.
-19990301 A hard disk failure occurred.
+I9990301 A hard disk failure occurred.
 Action: Have the computer serviced.
 Other Numbers The computer POST found an error.
 Action: Follow the instructions on the screen.